Two reception children enjoying a book in the library

 Here are just some of the ways we actively ensure every student is encouraged to have their say;

-• Surveys/Questionnaires including GL PASS (Pupil’s Attitude towards themselves and School) twice a year and one to one follow ups.
-GL Data is tracked year on year to review the impact of intervention strategies
+• Surveys/Questionnaires including GL PASS (Pupil’s Attitude towards themselves and School) twice a year and one-to-one follow-ups.
+GL Data is tracked year on year to review the impact of intervention strategies.

 • Circle Time and Carpet Time in Nursery and EYFS / KS 1 for oral feedback, discussion and suggestions